-Russell Falls Track is a 1.6km, grade 1 hike located in the Mount Field National Park, Tasmania.
-The hike should take around 45 mins to complete.
+Russell Falls Track is a 1.6km, grade 1 hike in the Mount Field National Park, Tasmania.
+This hike typically takes 45 mins to complete.

 Tips